sandiegopython/test-driven-django-development/tutorials/02-models.rst

         def __unicode__(self):
             return self.title

-If you start the development server and take a look at the admin interface (http://localhost:8000/admin/) again, you will see the post titles in the list of posts.
+If you start the development server and take a look at the admin interface (http://localhost:8000/admin/) again, you will see the entry titles in the list of entries.

 Now if we run our test again we should see that our single test passes: